Tenerife in a wheelchair | Accessibility Guide

 Accessible Roques de García Trail

 Good news if you would like to take a closer look at the Roques de García, as there is a wheelchair-accessible trail longing the huge rock formations.
 The accessible and mostly flat trail leads to another fantastic Mount Teide viewpoint.
-In some parts, the fine gravel is slightly more profound than it should be, which means that manual wheelchair users might need help.
+In some parts, the fine gravel is slightly more profound than it should be, which means that manual wheelchair users might need help!
+Reader Kiri wants to add, that she got stuck in the loose gravel using a wheelchair with extra-wide tires and a motorized Triride front-wheel.
 Of course, there are handicap parking lots right in front of the trail.
 The closest accessible restrooms are inside the Paradores Café on the other side of the road.

 You can easily spend one or even two days in Teide National Park if you are, like me, interested in volcanoes and nature!
 Don’t forget to wear warm clothes as it can get freezingly cold up there (min. altitude of about 2000 m/6562 ft).
 The top of Mount Teide is usually covered in snow, however, this wasn’t the case during our visit in February.